 The requirements of subparagraphs (B) though (M) are necessary to mitigate risk to public health and safety and implement recommendations for basic infection prevention and contact tracing measures provided by the state, CDC, and OSHA based on the known facts of how COVID-19 and other infectious diseases spread as previously discussed.
+Further, requiring the gambling enterprise to notify the Bureau, local health department, and contracted primary owner of an employee that has come into contact with the virus provides adequate contract tracing and ensures the appropriate authorities are aware of the incident.
+This will also reduce the likelihood of additional spreading of the virus by providing proper notice to the primary owner so that it can identify and isolate any TPPPS employee that may have been exposed to an infected gambling enterprise employee.

-New Section 12371(a)(5)(A) through (E) provides the following minimum requirements for the operation of gaming tables in a gambling establishment while an emergency sanitation plan is in effect:
+New Section 12371(a)(3)(A) through (E) provides the following minimum requirements for the operation of gaming tables in a gambling establishment while an emergency sanitation plan is in effect:

-- No gaming table is allowed to operate unless: - The gaming table is operating with no more than half of the number of players allowed in the Bureau-approved game rules, with remaining spaces for players distributed on the table to ensure maximum physical separation.
-Any play space that is to remain unused must be removed or covered in such a way as to prohibit its use by a player; or, - The gaming table includes, between each available space designated for a player, a clear, non-tinted, non-permeable barrier, such as polymethyl methacrylate, that is sufficiently sized to prevent two players from coming into direct physical contact during the play of any controlled game. - Participation and observation of a controlled game by members of the public will not be allowed unless that person has a space designated for a player at the table or is at another designated space that is positioned to allow for appropriate physical distancing and the gaming table includes a vacant player space that has been designated for such participants to approach the table one at a time.. - If, after the reduction of spaces for players, the gaming table does not allow for appropriate physical distancing, all players must wear appropriate face coverings in the manner of its intended use.
-If players must wear face coverings, no activity may be conducted at the table that would require the removal of face coverings, except during the actual consumption of a beverage. - Provide frequent breaks in play in games where items are passed back and forth for an extended period to allow employees and players to use hand sanitizer and/or wash their hands. - Cards must be replaced as follows: - o If the game rules allow a player to touch the cards, all cards that have been dealt must be replaced at least every four hours. - o If the game rules do not allow a player to touch the cards, all cards that have been dealt must be replaced at least every twelve hours. - Any card removed from the table must be disposed of, sanitized, or kept out of rotation for seven days.
+- No gaming table is allowed to operate unless: - O The gaming table is operating with no more than half of the number of players allowed in the Bureau-approved game rules, with remaining spaces for players distributed on the table to ensure maximum physical separation.
+Any play space that is to remain unused must be removed or covered in such a way as to prohibit its use by a player; or, - O The gaming table includes, between each available space designated for a player, a clear, non-tinted, non-permeable barrier, such as polymethyl methacrylate, that is sufficiently sized to prevent two players from coming into direct physical contact during the play of any controlled game. - Participation in or observation of a controlled game by a member of the public will not be allowed unless that person has a space designated for a player at the table or is at another designated space that is positioned to allow for appropriate physical distancing and the gaming table includes a vacant player space that has been designated for participants to approach the table one at a time. - If, after the reduction of spaces for players, the gaming table does not allow for appropriate physical distancing, each all players must wear appropriate face coverings in the manner prescribed by the manufacturer of its intended use.
+If players must wear face coverings, no activity may be conducted at the table that would require the removal of face coverings, except during the actual consumption of a beverage.. - The gambling enterprise must provide frequent breaks in play in games where items are passed back and forth for an extended period, to allow employees and players to wash their hands or use hand sanitizer. - Cards must be replaced as follows: - o If the game rules allow a player to touch the cards, all cards that have been dealt must be replaced at least every four hours. - o If the game rules do not allow a player to touch the cards, all cards that have been dealt must be replaced at least every twelve hours. - o Any card removed from the table must be disposed of, sanitized, or kept out of rotation for seven days.